OS 2200: Performing work

 The Exec is at heart a real time, multi-threaded batch processing system.
 Everything has been built around that model.
 The Exec itself is largely structured as a real time program.
-Functions that are performed as Services in Windows or Daemons in Linux and UNIX are implemented as either activities within the Exec or as batch programs that are always running in the background.
+Functions that are performed as Services in Windows or daemons in Unix-like systems are implemented as either activities within the Exec or as batch programs that are always running in the background.

 Time-sharing (known as demand mode) and transaction processing are implemented as special cases of batch.
 One result is that there are few restrictions on what a time-sharing user or transaction program can do.
 There are many warnings for writers of transaction programs that they will not be happy with performance if for example they call for a tape mount, but it is permitted.

 The largest unit of work is the "Run."
 This is taken from the factory "production run" terminology and generally equates to job or session on other systems.
 A Run is defined by its "run stream."
 A run stream is a sequence of control statements that represent the steps to be taken.
 They may include file handling, program execution, and branches of control.
 A batch Run is typically stored as a file and is scheduled by a "Start" command from within another Run or by the operator.
 A time sharing Run is initiated by logging in from a time-sharing terminal and inputting the @RUN command.
 Often the @RUN statement and the second control statement (often @ADD or a program execution) are generated automatically based on the user profile.
 Security authorizations are validated based on the authenticated user-id and other information supplied on the Run control statement.

 Transactions are a special case.
 There aren’t actually any control statements, but the internal data structures of a run are created.
 This enables the Exec to associate the same security, accounting, debugging, etc. mechanisms with transaction programs.
 Generally a security profile is cached in memory at the time the transaction user is authenticated and is copied from the user's session data to the transaction run state when the transaction is scheduled.
 Because each transaction instance is essentially a Run, accounting, logging, and error handling are all encapsulated by the Run mechanism.